loomnetwork/loom-sdk-documentation/docs/en/validator.md

 This page walks you through the steps necessary to become a validator.

-## How to join as a Validator

-Start by filling out this [form](http://bit.ly/Loom_Validator_Form).
-We will review your application and, once it gets approved, proceed with the steps below.

-## How to Whitelist Your Address

-This section shows you how to create a Loom public-private key pair and then how to use our validator self-service to get your address whitelisted.
+First, we will describe how to create a Loom public-private key pair, and then we'll show you how to use our validator self-service to get your address whitelisted.

 >Note that, in order to whitelist your address, you need 1.25M Loom.

-## Creating a Loom Public-Private Key Pair
+### Creating a Loom Public-Private Key Pair

 First, you need to download the latest stable version of Loom.
 Fire up a terminal and run the following command: